Documentation Index

 leg_type | Type of obligation: asset, payment, collateral, fee |

-instrument_id | What is being transferred (token address, currency code) |
+instrument_id | What is being transferred (see Instrument ID formats below) |

 quantity | How much |

-direction | deliver or receive from the party_role’s perspective |
+direction | deliver or receive from the party’s perspective |

 party_role | Which party owns this obligation |